nnnnic/color-flip/README.md

 Color Flip
 ==========

-##Converts #HEX to RGBa or vice versa.
+  * Converts #HEX to RGBa or vice versa.

-Will insert the converted value wherever your cursor is, or replace selected text.
+  * Will insert the converted value wherever your cursor is, or replace selected text.

 ####HEX to RGBa:
   1. Initiate Alfred
   2. Enter the HEX value leading with #
+  3. Hit enter to get RGBa

 ####RGB(a) to #HEX
   1. Initiate Alfred
   2. Enter the RGB(a) value leading with rgb...
+  3. Hit enter to get #HEX